 1).
 Choose the Best Route

-For a wide range of reasons, we believe the Lemosho Route is the best route for your Kilimanjaro climb.
+For a wide range of reasons, we believe our Lemosho Route itinerary is the best route for your Kilimanjaro climb.
+We have designed our own unique itinerary for the best safety and success.
 If you want to be safe, successful and have the best experience possible, that that is the route to choose.
 Likewise, we also feel the Lemosho Route is the most beautiful route and has less people in the initial part of the trip.
 There are officially seven routes on Kilimanjaro, however the majority of them just go straight up the mountain.
 The Lemosho Route starts on the beautiful western slopes, encompasses the Shira Plateau, the stunning Barranco Valley all the way to the eastern side.
-Do yourself a favor, choose the Lemosho Route!
+We use Kosovo Camp above Barafu Camp for our summit attempt.
+Do yourself a favor, choose our unique itinerary on the Lemosho Route.

 2).
 Have the Best Acclimatization Possible